 Advertising Your Open House

-Now that we know the when, let’s talk about how to get the word out and get people to show up.
+Now that you’ve covered the MLS announcement, let’s talk about how to get the word out even further and get more people to show up.

-- Starting Thursday, you will want to start your own social media campaign.
+- Starting Thursday, start your own social media campaign.
 Get the information on Facebook and keep it there.
-Repost it every day including an hour or so prior to your open house.
+Repost it every day, including an hour or so prior to your open house.
 Ask your friends and network to share this for you.
 Lord knows you’ve shared all their stupid posts and chain letters, so they pretty much owe you now.
 Time to pay up!

-If you aren’t shy, try a Facebook Live event with some promotion a few days prior.
-Go live right before the open house and shout it out to your FB community that you are open—finally.
-Facebook Live events are six times more likely to get attention and engagement and show up in people’s news feeds.
+If you aren’t shy, try using Live Posts a few days prior.
+Go live right before the open house and shout it out to your social media community that you are open—finally.
+By the way, Live events are six times more likely to get attention and engagement and show up in people’s feeds.
 With that kind of attention, you will definitely increase attendance.

-Cross-promote your open house on all of your other social media platforms.
-Most people don’t use every social media platform so while Facebook is more universal, Linked In, Twitter, and Instagram are also extremely viable options.
+Cross-promote your open house on all social media platforms.
+Most people don’t use every social media platform, so while Facebook and IG are more universal, Linked In, Twitter, and many others are also viable options.
 If you are not on those platforms, you may need to beg and borrow from your friends’ followers, but get the word out.

 - Your sign in the yard should also be involved in your open house party.
-Starting Wednesday or Thursday, add either a sign rider announcing your open house day and time or get a separate open house sign with date/time.
-Plant it next to your main open house sign.
+Starting Wednesday or Thursday, add a sign rider announcing your open house day and time.
+Or get a separate open house sign with the date/time.
+Plant it next to your main yard sign.
 If you are not showing the house right now, your main sign should say “coming soon” somewhere above or over your sign.

-- Update your phone message.
-Change your outgoing message for the phone (the number that’s on your sign/in your advertising) to include the date/time of your open house.
+- Update your outgoing message for the number that’s on your sign to include the date/time of your open house.
 People may not leave a message, but you can still plant the seed that you are having an open house.
 Don’t miss the opportunity.

 - Next, go to the main corners of any streets that lead to your house.
 An hour or so before your open house, put out your “directional” open house signs pointing the way down the street to your house.
 If you need to bribe the person on the corner, have some $5 food gift cards or a plate of cookies, but under no circumstances should you plant your directional sign in someone’s yard without getting their permission.
 The technical term for that is a “dick move” so let’s not go there.